junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > He thumped the sink.
 >
-> The angel didn't seem to realize the problem, merely frowned slightly at his reflection, and answered with his patented greeting, flatly with his deep voice: "Hello, Dean."
+> The angel didn't seem to realize the problem, merely frowned slightly at his reflection, and answered with his patented greeting, flat with his deep voice: "Hello, Dean."
 >
 > Dean pivoted from the place by the sink where he was cleaning the bloodstains on his favorite green jacket with a damped washcloth.
 And there he was, Cas -- the miraculously resurrected angel of Thursday, living for eons and not understanding a thing of delicate human social rules -- standing less than half a foot away from him.
 His lips less than three inches.
 >